AlanBarber/CodeKatas/README.md

     Modify the Count() function in the CountWords project to return a count of words in a string.

-	A word is defined as any group of one or more alphanumeric characters seperated by a space.
+	A word is defined as any group of one or more alphanumeric characters separated by a space.

 	Example:
 	* An input value of "Hello, World!" should return 2.